Fayette County, Kentucky

-Fayette County is located in the central part of the U.S. state of Kentucky.
+Fayette County is a county located in the central part of the U.S. state of Kentucky and is consolidated with the city of Lexington.
 As of the 2020 census, the population was 322,570, making it the second-most populous county in the commonwealth.
-Its territory, population and government are coextensive with the city of Lexington, which also serves as the county seat.
-Fayette County is part of the Lexington–Fayette, KY Metropolitan Statistical Area.
+Since 1974, its territory, population and government have been shared with Lexington.
+Fayette County is part of the Lexington-Fayette, KY Metropolitan Statistical Area.

 History

 Fayette County—originally Fayette County, Virginia—was established by the Virginia General Assembly in June 1780, when it abolished and subdivided Kentucky County into three counties: Fayette, Jefferson and Lincoln.
 Together, these counties and those set off from them later in that decade separated from Virginia in 1792 to become the Commonwealth of Kentucky.

 Originally, Fayette County included land which makes up 37 present-day counties and parts of 7 others.
 It was reduced to its present boundaries in 1799.
-The county is named for the Marquis de LaFayette, who came to America to support the rebelling English colonies in the American Revolutionary War.
+The county is named for the Marquis de LaFayette, who moved to the United States to support the colonies rebelling against British rule during the American Revolutionary War.

 On January 1, 1974, Fayette County merged its government with that of its county seat of Lexington, creating a consolidated city-county governed by the Lexington-Fayette Urban County Government.